 What is retail marketing?

 Retailing involves the sale of goods and services to customers.
-Historically, retail businesses operated out of brick and mortar stores to promote awareness of their brand.
+Historically, retail businesses operated out of brick-and-mortar stores to promote awareness of their brand.
 Several approaches to traditional retail marketing include running discounted product specials and advertising on billboards, local television channels, or newspapers.

-As we enter the third decade of the new millennium, online retail marketing has emerged as the most influential strategy for getting your retail business noticed in the community.
+Instead, today’s retailers should turn their focus to online retail marketing because it has emerged as the most influential strategy for getting your retail business noticed in the community.
 Examples of online retail marketing in the new digital era include:

 Why is retail marketing important?